 States historically have asserted the right to restrict the rights and activities of foreign nationals based on either their non-citizen or immigration status for a variety of reasons.
-International law recognizes the right of states to control movement across their borders, as a matter both of sovereignty and of national security.
-States have exercised this right through direct measures such as physical border controls, visa and entry permits, and quotas that limit the number and nationality of people who may enter the country.
+International law recognizes the right of states to control movement across their borders, as a matter both of sovereignty and of national security.93 States have exercised this right through direct measures such as physical border controls, visa and entry permits, and quotas that limit the number and nationality of people who may enter the country.
 States also have sought to control immigration through indirect measures, such as limits on access to employment or denial of access to public benefits.
-States furthermore have denied aliens rights that arguably are owed only to individuals who are citizens or official members of the political community, such as the rights to vote, to hold public office, to engage in certain political activities, and to hold certain civil service jobs.
-States also have discriminated against non-nationals for purely xenophobic reasons through restrictions on social and cultural life, such as bans on inter-ethnic marriage or the teaching of foreign languages.
+States furthermore have denied aliens rights that arguably are owed only to individuals who are citizens or official members of the political activities, and to hold certain civil service jobs.94 States also have discriminated against non-nationals for purely xenophobic reasons through restrictions on social and cultural life, such as bans on inter-ethnic marriage or the teaching of foreign languages.